Plant

 Enterprise.
 Orchestrated.

-Plant Operations encompass a wide range of activities aimed at maintaining efficient production, ensuring quality and maximizing productivity.
-General Plant areas are Continuous Improvement, Data Monitoring and Analysis, Equipment and Machinery, Inventory Management, Maintenance and Repairs, Process Optimization, Quality Control, Resource Management, Safety and Environmental Compliance.
+Plant Operations encompass a diverse range of activities focused on maintaining efficient production, ensuring quality, and maximizing productivity.
+Key areas within the plant include Continuous Improvement, Data Monitoring and Analysis, Equipment and Machinery, Inventory Management, Maintenance and Repairs, Process Optimization, Quality Control, Resource Management, Safety, and Environmental Compliance.

-Alexicon provides consulting services for business and manufacturing applications and data.
-Typically in different data domains, business and technical data can be one Company process.
-An example is three applications with their own processes.
+Alexicon specializes in providing consulting services for business and manufacturing applications and data.
+In various data domains, business and technical data often constitute a single Company process.

 Human-Machine Interface (HMI) screens are used in Industrial Manufacturing, Water and Wastewater Treatment, Power, Gas Extraction, Oil Refinery, Chemical, Coal-powered, Nuclear Power and other industries to control industrial processes.
 Analytics provide Plant visibility across the entire production process and subprocesses.